rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

   - can even do that on whole seq, inside the network (only for training)
   - alternatively, similar effect: restrict self-attention to local context
 - stochastic depth
+- specaugment variant, maybe time-warping
+- longer training?
+  maybe for 25 epochs, BLSTM is better than Conformer, but only with more training, Conformer becomes better?

 I think a big problem is overfitting, esp on Switchboard.
 Should use some better regularization: